Alexandre-Melo/zedboard_2020.2/README.md

 # Pending implementations

+- [x] basic functional image
-[ ] RSA boot, checking signatures of BOOT.bin and image.ub
+- [ ] RSA boot, checking signatures of BOOT.bin and image.ub
-[ ] AES of BOOT.bin and image.ub
+- [ ] AES of BOOT.bin and image.ub
-[ ] find out howto use zImage, to reduce their size.
+- [ ] find out howto use zImage, to reduce their size.
-[ ] Remove PL bit.bin from BOOT.bin and send it to a lazy load, which did not work properly so far [ ] add public keys to allow SSH
+- [ ] Remove PL bit.bin from BOOT.bin and send it to a lazy load, which did not work properly so far
+- [ ] add public keys to allow SSH
-[ ] replace root by another user
+- [ ] replace root by another user
-[ ] remove uboot console, or find a other way to avoid changing uEnv
+- [ ] remove uboot console, or find a other way to avoid changing uEnv